After treatment for advanced bladder cancer, you have regular check ups to see how you are. This is called follow up.

 You may find it helpful to tell someone close to you how you feel.
 If you can share your worries, they may not seem quite so bad.
 Having someone go along with you to your check up may help on the day.

 If you find that worry is seriously affecting your life, you may need more help.
-It is quite common these days for people to have counselling after cancer treatment.
+It is quite common for people to have counselling after cancer treatment.
 This is a way of exploring more deeply what is worrying you and helping you come to terms with it.